top of page

 When you're ready to begin, start with the app.
 It gives you access to the system and allows you to begin changing your patterns immediately.

-If you prefer guidance as you go, schedule a session and we will help guide you through the process.
+If you prefer guidance as you go, schedule a session with the healer ID 30E12C and we will help guide you through the process.

 Have Additional Questions?